The fiscal year for individuals equals the calendar year (i.e. January thru December).

 Payment of tax

 Individuals taxable in Norway are obligated to pay tax in advance during the income year.
 This applies to employees as well as self-employed persons.
 The employer must, without prior request, withhold taxes in advance.
-This also applies to foreign employers with employees resident in Norway.
+This also applies to foreign employers with employees working in Norway.
 An employer is defined as the person who oneself or through an authorised person pays the wages or other remuneration subject to the obligation to withhold taxes in advance.
 In case of hiring out of labour, both the contractor and subcontractor are responsible for fulfilment of this obligation.

 Advance tax paid by individuals as regards income not subject to withholding must be affected in four equal instalments during the income year, on 15 March, 15 May, 15 September, and 15 November.
 If the advance tax is not paid when due, an interest charge is imposed on the taxpayer.

 When the assessed tax is higher than the withholding or advance tax, the difference is payable by the taxpayer in two equal instalments 3 and 8 weeks after the date on which the assessment has been made public.
 No payment is due before 20 August.
 Interest is charged on the amount equal to the instructive interest determined by the Norwegian National Bank less 22%.
 The taxpayer may avoid interest by making additional payments before 31 May in the assessment year.
 If the prepayments are greater than the assessed tax, the difference plus interest is refunded to the taxpayer.

 Technically, the tax return is a self assessment made by the tax payer.
 The assessment provided by the tax authorities is based on information given by the taxpayer in the annual tax return (with supporting schedules) and other available information (e.g. reports from employers).
 If the assessment authorities find the information given by the taxpayer incomplete or incorrect, they may alter, add, or delete amounts.
 They may always alter estimates given by the taxpayer.